simonghales/react-three-game-engine/README.md

 - `OnFixedUpdate` functionality
 - Additional React app running in web worker, sync'd with physics, for handling game logic etc

+I will be working on an example starter-kit: [react-three-game-starter](https://github.com/simonghales/react-three-game-starter) which will be fleshed out over time.

 ### Note
 The planck.js integration currently isn't fully fleshed out.
 I've only been adding in support for functionality on an as-needed basis for my own games.